AndrewEllis93/Print-Tuning-Guide/README.md

 # Determining Motor Currents
 **(!)** The below guidance is for **A/B/X/Y motors only**.

 Extruder motors/pancake steppers are a bit different, as there is more variance between models.
-I will add this at a future date.

 - **Check with the community first.**
     - If you are using BoM motors, check the stock configs.